 The LMF II weighs about only half as much as the Tom Brown Tracker (11 ounces to 22 ounces) which helps in not only carrying but also self-defense.
 The blade is made up of a 3/16” 420HC high-carbon steel and the design is drop-point (convex curve) which adds to the durability.

 LMF II Function

-The knife is strong and durable enough to cut through wood or bone and even includes a sharpener built into the sheath.
+The knife is a strong and durable cutter that can go through wood or bone and even includes a sharpener built into the sheath.
 The LMF II also features a stainless steel buttcap that can be used in self-defense, to break glass when trapped in a vehicle, or as a hammering tool.

 All these features and available for under $100 in most markets ($140 retail) and it’s hard to find a better utility knife for the money.
 It’s available right now for just $60 here.

 While the Tom Brown Tracker and Gerber LMF II utility knives are definitely elite, they still have some limitations from being a fixed blade piece.
 Some users simply don’t want to have the burden of a sheath on their hip or want to more covertly store their knife and prefer a folding model.

 A utility knife that folds up does sacrifice overall usage strength but at the same time it allows for a more ‘Swiss Army’ approach in adding more features.
 Perhaps the best example of a folding knife that still retains survival functions is the Tool Logic SL Pro 2 which is available for under $40 in most markets and $33 online here.

 SL Pro 2 Looks and Feel